 Zwift is a massively multiplayer online game.
 And just like you wouldn't expect to win a road race with a beach cruiser, Zwift won't run well on an old computer.

 Our minimum requirements, recommended, and extreme specs are all on our website so you can compare your computer against those.
+We also recommend using your personal devices as work computers tend to have limited permissions that cause problems with Zwift.

 Still not sure how you measure up?